iptv-org/iptv/README.md

 Collection of 8000+ publicly available IPTV channels from all over the world.

 Internet Protocol television (IPTV) is the delivery of television content over Internet Protocol (IP) networks.
+Collection of 8000+ publicly available IPTV channels from all over the world.
+Internet Protocol television (IPTV) is the delivery of television content over Internet Protocol (IP) networks.

 ## Usage